-The Barrel Organ Museum Haarlem is one of the best museums on the map to get your history fix.
+The Barrel Organ Museum Haarlem is one of the best museums on the map to get your history fix in.
 You can enjoy their diverse collection of barrel organs at this museum.

 Barrel organ music is a traditional Dutch staple, and the museum was created to house and display Haarlem’s collection of historic organs, which had accumulated over time.

-Since it first opened its doors to the public in 1969, the gallery has welcomed thousands of visitors eager to discover the extensive collection of antique and rare barrel organs on display.
+Since its doors to the public in 1969, the gallery has welcomed thousands of visitors eager to discover the extensive collection of antique and rare barrel organs on display.